-If you find that you need some assistance, please reach out to one of our outstanding staff and faculty, or even to another student.
+If you find that you need assistance, please reach out to one of our outstanding staff and faculty, or even to another student.
 The SLU community cares about you.
-To help you achieve your goals and aspirations, we will provide both challenge and support.

-Thank you for being a Billiken and best wishes for a great year.
+All good wishes for a great year.
 Let's go Bills!
-Sincerely,